 HISTORY OF PEACE & FREEDOM MAGAZINE

-Peace & Freedom magazine first appeared nearly thirty years ago, in January, 1985.
+Peace & Freedom magazine first appeared over thirty years ago, in January, 1985.
 Originally an underground and indie music fanzine, which was sometimes anarchic and rebellious, it contained articles about bands, interviews, poetry, rant verse, short stories, art, reviews of music and gigs, and social and anti-establishment comment.
 The original mission of the magazine was also to promote humanitarian, animal rights and environment causes, and to provide an outlet for creative people whose work encompasses these ideals.
 Sometimes Peace & Freedom came with a free gift, such as a flexi disk, badge, or sticker.

 The magazine was created and founded by Paul Rance, with the help of budding poet and musician, Andy Bruce.
 Rance had previously been involved in the Small Press world, publishing his own booklets of poetry, and a contact, penpal, and general interest magazine called Harmony, through 1981-1984.
 In many ways, P&F grew out of Harmony, changing the emphasis to music and poetry, and becoming more idealistic.